jdog3/JavaAccessBridge.Net-Sample/ReadMe.md

 Java Access Bridge .Net Sample
 ==============================

-This is a really basic sample application of how to use the Java Access Bridge in .Net.
+This is a really basic sample application on how to use the Java Access Bridge in .Net.
 It's a VS2010 project that targets .Net 2.
 It's able to read the entire control hierarchy of a java app and dump it to screen.
 For my purposes that's all I needed.
 If you're just starting out with the JAB on .Net this should be a good head start for whatever you need to do.

 ### To use the sample app: ###